-- 1. Attach the free end (non-swivel end) of the vac hose to the skim vac - 2.
-Submerge the vacuum head (already attached to pole and hose).

-- 3. With the filter running hold the free end of hose (with the skim vac attached) in front of the return wall fitting to purge the hose of any air and fill with water.
-When you no longer see any air bubbles coming from the vacuum head the hose is primed. - 4.
-Hold the hose underwater and walk to the skimmer opening. - 5.
-Position the skim-vac inside the skimmer, over the skimmer basket.
-If you are not using a skim-vac you will need to remove the skimmer basket and connect the vacuum hose by inserting the hose into the suction opening of the skimmer.
+- ✓ Submerge the vacuum head (already attached to pole and hose). - ✓ With the filter running hold the free end of hose in front of the return wall fitting to purge the hose of any air and fill with water.
+When you no longer see any air bubbles coming from the vacuum head the hose is primed. - VACUUM HOSE VACUUM POLE